digital-asset/daml/docs/source/app-dev/parties-users.rst

 - On each participant node you can create **users** with human-readable user ids.
 Each user can be associated with one or more parties allocated on that participant node, and refers to that party only on that node.
 Users are a purely local concept, meaning you can never address a user on another node by user id, and you never work with users in your Daml code; party ids are always used for these purposes.
 Users are also a builtin concept.

-This represents a change from earlier versions of Daml, and the differences between versions are discussed in more depth here.
+This represents a change from earlier versions of Daml, and the implications of these changes are discussed in more depth here.

-Parties in SDK 1.18 and Previous
-********************************

-First, let's recap how parties worked in SDK 1.18.
-Parties could be fully user-controlled via the party id hint, which could be specified on party allocation, e.g., via Daml Script’s ``allocatePartyWithHint``.
-The call ``allocatePartyWithHint "Alice" (PartyIdHint "alice")`` allocated a party with the display name Alice and the party id ``alice``.
-If a party with the id ``alice`` already existed, the allocation failed.
-This had a few implications:

-- You could allocate the same party id even if you restarted your ledger.

-- Party ids were human-readable (provided you choose human-readable party id hints).
-Following the user with the display name Bob in create-daml-app was easy, because their party id was also Bob.

-- Sandbox (but not the Daml Driver for SQL 1.x) implicitly allocated parties.
-This meant that if you created a contract with Bob as an observer or signatory, and no party with the id Bob had been allocated before, a party with the id Bob would be created without further action on your part.

 Parties in SDK 2.0 and Subsequent
 *********************************